lodist/Deep-Reinforcement-Learning-for-Sales-Channel-Contact-Optimization/README.md

 ### Model Application

-The trained model predicts the optimal contact sequence for a given customer state while allowing us to define the maximum number of contacts based on budget constraints.
+The trained model predicts the optimal contact action for a given customer state.
-It evaluates actions step-by-step, selecting only meaningful engagements and avoiding unnecessary contact.
-If 'No Action' is optimal, the system refrains from outreach, ensuring efficiency.
 This approach enables a data-driven strategy to maximize engagement while staying within budget.

 Demonstration:
 ```
-Step 1: Predicted action - DM_sent
+Predicted best action for state 959: No Action
-Step 2: Predicted action - EMsent
+Predicted best action for state 810: EMsent
-Step 4: Predicted action - EMsent
+Predicted best action for state 671: DM_sent

-Predicted Action Sequence: DM_sent → EMsent → EMsent
 ```

-This prediction sequence shows the actions selected by the model for a given state to maximize engagement and revenue while staying within performance and budget constraints.
+This prediction shows the actions selected by the model for a given state to maximize engagement and revenue while staying within performance and budget constraints.

 ## License